neosapience/editts/README.md

 ## Content Replacement

-1. Prepare an input file containing two sentences.
-Concatenate them with `#` and mark the parts to be replaced with a vertical bar separator.
-For instance,
+1. Prepare an input file containing pairs of sentences.
+Concatenate each pair with `#` and mark the parts to be replaced with a vertical bar separator.
+For instance, a single pair might look like

    > Three others subsequently | identified | Oswald from a photograph. #Three others subsequently | recognized | Oswald from a photograph.